thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

   new default Overview page. - More details and links: The previous layout of the Red Hat Advanced Cluster Management Overview page is redesigned.

-- Product or category: Policy compliance history API - Affected item:
-  Governance - Version: 2.13 - Recommended action: Use the existing policy metrics to see the compliance status changes.
-You can also view the config-policy-controller and cert-policy-controller pod logs to get a detailed compliance history for each managed cluster. - More details and links: For more information, see Policy controller advanced configuration.

 ## Red Hat Advanced Cluster Management platform considerations for GDPR readiness